Laila Elwi

 Laila Ahmed Elwi (born January 4, 1962, in Cairo), sometimes credited as Laila Eloui, Laila Olwy, Laila Eloui, and Laila Elwy (ليلى علوي), is an Egyptian actress.
 She has starred in more than 70 movies and has been honored at Egyptian and international festivals with awards for most of her roles.

 She has also been the head – or member – of several jury committees for local and international festivals.
 Recently, she has received an award for her lifetime achievements along with Egyptian actress Safia El Emari, South Korean actress Yoon Jeong-hee, American actor Richard Gere, and French actress Juliette Binoche during the opening of the 34th Cairo International Film Festival.

-Early life
+Biography

-Eloui was born in Cairo, Egypt, her father Ahmad Eloui is an Egyptian, while her mother Stella is Greek from Icaria.
+Layla Elwy is an actress born in January 4, 1962.
+Her father Ahmad Eloui is an Egyptian, while her mother Stella is Greek from Icaria.
 Eloui's maternal grandmother was of Italian descent, she came to Egypt to work at the Marriott Mena House Hotel.